The Classiq Integrated Development Environment¶

-The main IDE screen is divided into five sections:
+The main IDE screen is divided into five sections.

 Upload¶

-typically be a text file with.qmod
+typically a text file with a .qmod

 or .json